andrew2020wit/bilingua-dealer/README.md

 GoHome: 'Home', ShowMenu: '0', 'Escape', GoToNextItem: 'n', MarkIt: '1',
 ShowTranslation: '2', AddFragment: '3', GoToNextFragment: '4', PlayAll: '5', PlayOne: '6',
 EditParagraphContent: '8', EditChapterTitle: '9', ShowTranslationAll: 't', GoToNextMark: 'm'.

-### Hints

-If you create a very big book, then maybe you should use separate window for this application and for google-translation (or other), if you have performance troubles.
-It's only about creating.
-You will not have trouble with big books at reading.

 ### About some custom styles